bbusschots-mu/validateParams.js/docs-tutorials/validation.md

 For details on the options supported by `validate.js`, see the [validate.js documentation](https://validatejs.org/#overview).

-The validation functions provided by this module support the following options:
+The validation functions provided by this module support the following additional options:

 * `coerce` - a truthy value enables the coercion feature, a falsy value disables it.
 This option defaults to `true`.